 2. Your position is the default.

 You don’t have to build a case for equality.
 Equality is the default.
-It is 2016.
+It is the twenty-first century.
 We were all taught about fairness as children.
 People arguing for anything else are the ones who need to build a case.
 Just say that.
 Nicely and calmly.

 “Well, I’d need to hear a good argument before endorsing gender-based pay for anything.”
 Say it casually, with a little shrug.

 Practice saying, “Well, I’d need to hear a good argument before endorsing the government taking and killing everyone’s pets.”
 Seriously, act that one out, as though your extremely offbeat uncle has actually suggested this.
 There’s a bemused little laugh in your voice, perhaps?
 You certainly don’t sound threatened by this view.